UKGovernmentBEIS/desnz-warm-homes-local-grant/Documentation/HUG2 Data Migration/data-archive/archiving-hug2-data-process.md

 If there are any issues during the copying from the DB, all the copy operations will be aborted and no files will be copied to S3.

 ### 6. Count actual exports
-- Go to the `data-archive/portal-db/` of the relevant S3 bucket, and count the number of rows for each exported table and compare it the expected result.
+- Go to the `data-archive/portal-db/` of the relevant S3 bucket, and count the number of rows for each exported table.
+- Record results in the `data-archive-test-template.xlsx` spreadsheet found on the [data migration Swiki page](https://softwiretech.atlassian.net/wiki/spaces/Support/pages/21481160877/DESNZ+HUG2+Data+Migration) and check it equals those recorded in step 4.

 ## Public DB